 so we again see that the effective couplings in (\ref{eqn:asympt2Nantifund}) and (\ref{eqn:pogh3}) coincide.
 In \cite{Poghossian3} it was noted that

-is the weight-one modular form of $\Gamma_1(3)$.
+is a weight-one modular form of $\Gamma_1(3)$.
 The larger group $\Gamma_{(3,\infty,\infty)}=\Gamma_0(3)$ does not admit such a modular form, but both $f_2$ defined by (\ref{eqn:f2}) and $f_1^2$ are weight-two modular forms for the smaller group $\Gamma_1(3)$.
-Comparing first, say, 20 terms, one may guess that $f_1^2=f_2$.
+Comparing, say, the first twenty terms, one may guess that $f_1^2=f_2$.
 Since the vector space formed by such forms is known to be low-dimensional, this is enough to conclude that they indeed coincide.

 Now note that

 so (\ref{eqn:pogh3}) can be written as

 It coincides with (\ref{eqn:asympt2Nfund}), again, up to the sign of $\tilde{T}_0$.